 Bake the Salmon and Vegetables

 Next, quarter the baby Dutch yellow potatoes, toss them in the rub, and add them to the sheet pan, leaving space for the salmon.
 Bake the vegetables halfway.
-After the initial bake, season and add the salmon to the pan, flip the cauliflower and potatoes, then return it to the oven to bake.
+After the initial bake, season and add the salmon to the pan, flip the cauliflower and potatoes, then return them to the oven to bake.

 Make the Dressing